-Page 25 of 56 last updated on: 6/9/2021 2:35:34 PM Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

-The RISP CEU reviews quarterly updates from the RMV to determine they are continuing to meet compliance standards.
+Page 26 of 58 last updated on: 9/9/2022 8:37:40 AM The RISP CEU reviews quarterly updates from the RMV to determine they are continuing to meet compliance standards.